koii-network/docs/concepts/finnie-wallet/finnie-for-devs/K2-integration-hooks/methods.md

 To sign and send a transaction with Finnie, you can use the `signAndSendTransaction()` method.
 First, create a transaction using the `Transaction` object imported from the `@_koi/web3.js` package.

-Once you have a transaction ready, you can sign it using a keypair and send it to the network by calling the `signAndSendTransaction()` method.
+Once you have a transaction-ready, you can sign it using a keypair and send it to the network by calling the `signAndSendTransaction()` method.
 If the transaction is successfully signed and sent, the method will resolve the returned promise with the signature.
-This allows you to inspect the transaction using <a href="https://explorer.koii.live/" target="_blank">K2 explorer</a>.
+This allows you to inspect the transaction using <a href="https://explorer.koii.live/" target="_blank">K2 Explorer</a>.
 However, if there are any issues during the signing or sending process, the promise will be rejected.

 ```javascript
 import { Transaction, Keypair } from '@_koi/web3.js'